 Change the blade of the rotary cutter as soon as it dulls.
 You will get spare blades when you buy rotary cutter (or you can buy extra).

 Cutting fabric always involves the risk of cutting too much of it.
 Cutting too much is much worse than cutting too little.
 Measure twice, cut once – carefully.

-As you cut, keep fingers away from the cutter’s way – the blade is sharp and can move fast – faster than you maybe able to move your hand away as it touches your flesh.
+As you cut, keep hands away from the cutter’s way – the blade is sharp and can move fast – faster than you can move your hand away as it touches your flesh.
 Ouch!